Policy & Elections

 At the MRM

-APhA-ASP Policy Proposal Forum (Policy Town Hall) - Saturday Morning:
+APhA-ASP Policy Proposal Forum (Policy Town Hall) - Saturday:

 - This is an open forum where anyone in attendance may discuss the proposed resolutions.